Skip to content

 Connecting JetBrains IDEs

-Connect your JetBrains IDE (IntelliJ IDEA, WebStorm, PhpStorm, etc.) to Workspace Manager workspaces for remote development using SSH-based deployment and remote interpreters.
+Connect your JetBrains IDE (WebStorm, PhpStorm, etc.) to Workspace Manager workspaces for remote development using SSH-based deployment and remote interpreters.

 JetBrains IDEs support remote development through SSH, allowing you to run your IDE locally while executing code and accessing files on remote workspaces.
 This provides a seamless development experience with full IDE features running against your remote workspace environment.